 The Power of the Arts: Tools for Holistic Transformative Learning in Student Affairs

-About a month ago I was sitting in a lecture hall at Carleton University at the opening event for the “Power of the Arts National Forum: Advancing Social Change”.
+In October 2013, I was sitting in a lecture hall at Carleton University at the opening event for the “Power of the Arts National Forum: Advancing Social Change”.
 Canadian jazz singer Kelly Lee Evans was there to share her story about how the arts had changed her life.
 This past summer Kelly was standing at the kitchen sink when a bolt of lightning hit her house and electrocuted her.
 Her body was affected in many ways, with lost mobility in her legs and arms, but most tragically she lost the ability to sing.
 She told us what it was like to confront her new limitations, come to terms with what she had taken for granted in the past, and work hard to rehabilitate her body.
-It was her desire to sing once more that brought her strength, not only emotionally but also physically.
+It was her desire to sing once more that brought her strength, not only emotionally, but also physically.
 As Kelly started to perform again, it was music that breathed new life into her limbs and set her back on the road to holistic health.
 Evans’ emotional testament to the transformative power of the arts left the entire room silent and moved.

 The president of the College of Family Physicians of Canada, Dr. Marie-Dominique Beaulieu, explored the relationship between the arts and the social determinants of health.